Saturday, January 27, 2024

 Students from participating schools apply to employers using Symplicity, our online career services database, to submit their resume, transcripts and additional documents.
 We refer to this as the bidding process.
 Students' materials are sent to participating firms, at which point firms select students with whom they are interested in meeting at the program.
 Students are notified in advance if a firm has selected them for their interview schedule.
 Students will be able to accept or decline the invitation to interview.

 The interview program will consist of 20-minute screening interviews conducted in separate virtual interview rooms throughout the day.
 Some employers may require second-round interviews before making offers of employment, while other organizations may make offers directly after the program.

 You will receive Symplicity login information from your law school’s career services office in December or January.

-If you experience technical trouble while bidding, please contact our communications and multimedia manager.
+If you experience technical trouble while bidding, please contact the program organizers.

 Depending on their jurisdiction and experience, students can expect to have a varied number of interviews at the program.
 In the past, the number of interviews has ranged from 1 to 18.

 The interviews, while virtual, are business formal.
 You should plan to wear business attire.